Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 ## 8. SUPPORT AND MAINTENANCE

 Support, integration, customization, improvements, or feature development require separate consulting agreements or Statements of Work (SOWs).

+Unless explicitly set out in a separate written agreement:
-Support is NOT included unless explicitly contracted.
+- Support is NOT included in this License.

-**No Service Level Guarantees.** Licensor provides no uptime guarantee, no obligation of maintenance, and no guaranteed update schedule.
-The Software is provided "as is" and Licensee assumes all risk of use, including in production environments.
+- No uptime, response time, or defect resolution Service Level Agreements (SLAs) are provided.

 ## 9. UPDATES AND UPGRADES